About | Safekeeping Stories Skip to the content

 Business and Legal Advisor

-Paul Sarkozi is Chair of the Litigation and Dispute Resolution Department at Tannenbaum Helpern Syracuse & Hirschtritt LLP in New York City and has been recognized as one of the Top 100 Lawyers in the NYC for the past 11 years.
+Paul Sarkozi is Chair of the Litigation and Dispute Resolution Department at Tannenbaum Helpern Syracuse & Hirschtritt LLP in New York City.
+He has been recognized as one of the Top 100 Lawyers in NYC for over a decade.
 Paul is a graduate of Yale University and Harvard Law School.
-His father, grandparents, and uncle survived the Holocaust.
+Paul’s father, grandparents, and uncle survived the Holocaust.